 Medical specialists such as cardiologists, dermatologists, and neurologists are known as “Fachärtze” in Germany.
 Seeing these specialists is often only possible through a referral from your GP.
 Your GP will first analyse your condition and determine if it is necessary to visit a specialist.

 After receiving a referral, you are then free to choose a specialist within your health insurance network.
 Your doctor may also suggest a specific specialist.
-A visit to the specialist is typically covered by health insurance, but it is recommended to confirm with your insurance provider.
+A visit to the specialist is typically covered by health insurance.
+However, it is recommended to confirm with your insurance provider.

 Getting an appointment with a specialist may take longer than with a GP.
 Therefore, aim to schedule one as soon as you get a referral.